valeri-sarantchouk/module-federation/README.md

     npm run start:button
     npm run start:nav

-Remote apps can be further separatd into their own code repositories and assigned different teams to maintain them.
+Remote apps can be further separatd into their own code repositories and assigned different teams to maintain and deploy them.